Florence Parry Heide

-Florence Parry Heide (February 27, 1919 – October 23, 2011) was a bestselling American children's writer.
+Florence Parry Heide (February 27, 1919 – October 23, 2011) was an author of children's books in the United States.

 Early life

 Born in Pittsburgh, Heide spent most of her childhood in Punxsutawney, Pennsylvania.
 Her father, who was a banker, died when Heide was two years old.
 After two years of studying at Wilson College in Chambersburg, Pennsylvania, she transferred to UCLA, graduating in 1939.
 She worked in advertising and public relations in New York City before returning to Pittsburgh during World War II and became publicity director of The Pittsburgh Playhouse.
 She met her husband, Donald C. Heide, in October, 1943.
 They married six weeks later, on November 27, 1943.

 After the war, she and her husband moved to Kenosha, Wisconsin.
 He began a private law practice where he worked until his retirement in 1982.
 She devoted herself to her children and began her career as a children's author after all five of them were in school.